Nickelodeon (German TV channel): Austrian channel

 On 1 June 2006, an Austrian subfeed of the channel was launched, initially timesharing with VIVA Austria from 6.00 am to 7.00 pm.
 On 1 January 2011, it started timesharing with Comedy Central Austria.
 The channel is known on-air as Nickelodeon Austria.

 On 1 October 2014, Nick Austria started broadcasting 24 hours a day with the launch of NickNight.

 On 1 October 2021, the channel started timesharing with Comedy Central Austria, along with a new licence from RRtv, using the European graphics package, its schedule and its original name, Nickelodeon.
-Nick Austria rebranded into the 2023 Splat, and was reverted back to its original name "Nickelodeon".
+Nick Austria rebranded into the 2023 Splat and was fully reverted back to its original name "Nickelodeon".

 At the end of June 2025, Nickelodeon Austria stopped broadcasting and was replaced by the German feed.